myiephero/iep-hero-ai-assist/replit.md

 - ✓ Email notifications sent to both advocates and parents using Resend API integration
 - ✓ Database schema with advocate_matches table for tracking parent-advocate connections
 - ✓ Complete workflow from parent request to advocate notification with confirmation emails
+- ✓ Enhanced Advocate Matcher with manual advocate assignment dropdown (4 professional advocates)
+- ✓ Auto-confirmation email system for parents with professional templates
+- ✓ Real-time Slack integration for team notifications on new advocate match requests
+- ✓ Enhanced success confirmation screen with detailed status updates and next steps
+- ✓ Production-ready Supabase integration with automatic fallback to local database

 # User Preferences